Jonne/jonne.github.io/_posts/2019-09-20-implement-catalog-pages.md

 export default CategoryNavigation;
 ```

 Make sure to use the `NavLink` component from react-router for the links.
-If not a full page refresh will be done when clicking the link.
-With the NavLink component only an asynchronous request will be done to the layout service.
+If not, a full page refresh will be done when clicking the link.
+With the NavLink component only an asynchronous request will be done to the layout service, giving the visitor a much smoother experience.

-To get the categories we chose to create a custom [content resolver](https://jss.sitecore.com/docs/techniques/extending-layout-service/layoutservice-rendering-contents).
-The categories will be the child categories of a starting point in the catalog.
-This will be configurable using the datasource of the rendering.
+To retrieve the categories, we chose to create a custom [content resolver](https://jss.sitecore.com/docs/techniques/extending-layout-service/layoutservice-rendering-contents), named `CategoryNavigationContentResolver`.
+As mentioned before, it should be configurable what categories to show.
+To do this, we have added a `Starting Point` field of type `DropTree` to the datasource template of the rendering, that allows the content editor to select a location in the catalog.

 ![category starting point](/assets/images/implement-catalog-pages/startingpoint.jpg)